jackc/booklog/README.md

 Highly Recommended:

-https://github.com/asdf-vm/asdf - Version management for Ruby and Node https://github.com/jackc/react2fs - Restart server when files change
+https://github.com/asdf-vm/asdf - Version management for Ruby and Node https://github.com/watchexec/watchexec - Restart server when files change (needed for `rake rerun`)

 Make a copy of all files that end in `.example` but without the `.example` and edit the new files as needed to configure development environment.